Review of financial assistance for caregivers

 What is the review about?

-We wanted to take a thorough look at the financial assistance caregivers receive and were asked by the Minister for Children to conduct a full review of the system to ensure it meets the needs of children and their caregivers.
+We wanted to take a thorough look at the financial assistance caregivers receive to make sure it meets the needs of children and their caregivers.

-Changes to payments to caregivers have taken place over the years, but there had never been a fundamental review and adjustments have not always kept pace with societal changes.
+Changes to payments to caregivers have taken place over the years, but there has not been a fundamental review and adjustments have not always kept pace with societal changes.

 The review considered the Foster Care Allowance (including the Higher Foster Care Allowance), Orphan’s Benefit, Unsupported Child’s Benefit and their associated payments.
 It considered the level and consistency of these payments and the appropriateness of the eligibility criteria.